 A witness to medieval defensive architecture

-The City of Carcassonne is recognizable among all, thanks to its double enclosure.
+The City of Carcassonne is recognizable by its double enclosure.
 The first enclosure, one kilometer in perimeter, dates back to Gallo-Roman times.
-Sixteen of the seventeen towers that still remain today are recognizable by their horseshoe shape.
-Single the Pinte Tower is rectangular.
+Sixteen of the seventeen towers are recognizable by their horseshoe shape.
+Only the Pinte Tower is rectangular.
 The outer enclosure was built in the Middle Ages.
 Surrounded by a dry moat, it has round and massive towers.
 The walkway allows you to go around the city through the towers.
 Finally, the space between the two ramparts constitutes the lists of the City.
-Today, this place is ideal for discovering military architecture, and admiring the view of the Bastide Saint-Louis and the surrounding nature.

 The gates of the fortified city of Carcassonne